niemopen/niem-naming-design-rules/ndr6src.md

 A [code list](#def) is a list of distinct conceptual entities, each represented by a code value that has a known meaning beyond its text representation.
 These codes may be meaningful text or may be a string of alphanumeric identifiers that represent abbreviations for literals.

-A [code datatype](#def) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a code list.
+A [code list datatype](#def) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a code list.

 Many code datatypes have simple content composed of xs:enumeration values.
 Code types may also be  constructed using the NIEM Code Lists Specification [[Code Lists]](#ref), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding-class) object, described below.